letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_Buzzer.md

 Open Node-RED and go to the palette manager.

 ```
-Install for Mitsubishi Melsec PLC communication.
+Installation for Mitsubishi Melsec PLC communication.
 node-red-contrib-mcprotocol

-Install for UI elements (e.g., 7-segment display)
+Installation for UI elements (e.g., 7-segment display)
 node-red-dashboard
 ```

 2. Configure PLC Communication:

-Add an mcprotocol read node to read data from the PLC.
+📌 Add an mcprotocol read node to read data from the PLC.

-Configure the node with your PLC’s IP address, port, and the memory address you want to read.
+📌 Configure the node with your PLC’s IP address, port, and the memory address you want to read.

 3. Process PLC Data:

-Use function nodes to process the bit data from the PLC.
+📌 Use function nodes to process the bit data from the PLC.

 4. Send Data to Buzzer and 7-Segment Display:

-Use the GPIO nodes for the buzzer (if connected via GPIO on a PC) or other nodes suitable for your buzzer’s connection method.
+📌 Use the GPIO nodes for the buzzer (if connected via GPIO on a PC) or other nodes suitable for your buzzer’s connection method.

-Use node-red-dashboard to display the data on a UI element like a 7-segment display.
+📌 Use node-red-dashboard to display the data on a UI element like a 7-segment display.

 5. Add Debug Nodes:

-Add debug nodes to monitor the data at various stages in your flow.
+📌 Add debug nodes to monitor the data at various stages in your flow.

 Example Node-RED Flow:
 Here’s an example flow to achieve this: